GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01a/1-4a Modular WinAPI/README.md

 Windows and C/C++ have changed since 2003/2004.
 Programmers need to adapt.

-### Ruminations on modularizing WinAPI code
+### Ruminations on modularizing Win API code

-Standard boiler-plate C/C++ WinAPI code is cumbersome to read and maintain.
+Standard boiler-plate C/C++ WinAPI code is cumbersome to read and difficult to maintain as the code's functionality increases.
 Only two functions are required for a WinAPI compliant app, WinMain and WndProc.
 Those 2 functions do more than one simple task.
 Good functions should do one task as much as possible, simple and short.

 This sub-chapter shows several ways to modularize code into separate "one task only" functions.

-1. **minimal WinAPI single file used as a template for modularizing.** *<---- this example*
+1. minimal WinAPI single file used as a template for modularizing.
 2. first version of modular WinAPI code.
 3. second version of modular WinAPI code split into multiple files.
-4. third version of modular WinAPI code further split into multiple files.
+4. **third version of modular WinAPI code further split into multiple files.** *<----- this example*
 5. fourth version of modular WinAPI code, creating functions to process WM_ messages.
-6. Rewriting #5 to allow for idle-time processing.
+6. rewriting #5 to allow for idle-time processing.

-The first step in modularizing WinAPI code, creating a template for mashing the code around.
+7. a simple toolkit for using the C++ <random> library written as a C++20 module interface file.

 ### Notes